bihealth/gene-ranking-shootout/README.md

 $ gene-ranking-shootout benchmark exomiser http://localhost:8081/ hiphive-human /tmp/cases.json /tmp/result-exomiser-hiphive-human.json
 ```

 You can also visualize the details of the benchmark results for each result file (below for 100 cases).
+This visualization displays the number of true disease genes (from case set definitions) at TOP10 and following positions in the ranked gene list of the respective method.

 ```bash
 $ gene-ranking-shootout benchmark summarize /tmp/result-amelie.json